RaduMC/SnapmaticStudio/README.md

 The app will extract image data "as is", without altering or re-encoding it.
 So far I have only encountered JPEG data, but the code can handle unknown types.

-Snapmatic files also contain additional data that is unknown at this point.
-At first glance it looks like 3D data which could be somehow related to the map.
+It should be noted that Snapmatic files also contain "filler" data dumped from the GPU memory.
+This is a consequence of the in-game image saving process.